 Summary values are omitted if there is no SQL aggregate function in the SELECT statement.

-Null values in GROUP BY fields are grouped and are not omitted.
+Null (Null: A value you can enter in a field or use in expressions or queries to indicate missing or unknown data.
+In Visual Basic, the Null keyword indicates a Null value.
+Some fields, such as primary key fields, can't contain a Null value.) values in GROUP BY fields are grouped and are not omitted.
 However, Null values are not evaluated in any SQL aggregate function.

 Use the WHERE clause to exclude rows you do not want grouped, and use the HAVING clause to filter records after they have been grouped.

-Unless it contains Memo or OLE Object data, a field in the GROUP BY field list can refer to any field in any table listed in the FROM clause, even if the field is not included in the SELECT statement, provided the SELECT statement includes at least one SQL aggregate function.
-The Microsoft® Jet database engine cannot group on Memo or OLE Object fields.
+Unless it contains Memo (Memo data type: In a Microsoft Access database, this is a field data type.
+Memo fields can contain up to 65,535 characters.) or OLE Object (OLE Object data type: A field data type that you use for objects created in other applications that can be linked or embedded (inserted) in an Access database.) data, a field in the GROUP BY field list can refer to any field in any table listed in the FROM clause, even if the field is not included in the SELECT statement, provided the SELECT statement includes at least one SQL aggregate function.
+The Microsoft Access database engine cannot group on Memo or OLE Object fields.

 All fields in the SELECT field list must either be included in the GROUP BY clause or be included as arguments to an SQL aggregate function.